 - Miss Frizzle from The Magic School Bus appears to be human, but has strange abilities and is heavily implied to be Older Than They Look.
 A common joke in the fandom is that she's a Time Lord.

 - The Warden most definitely looks human, but has magical powers and, according to the two-parter season 1 finale "Time Police", is Older Than They Look.

 - Lord Stingray may fall under this, too, post-"Stingstress".
 Although he appears to be a normal human man beneath the costume (the fact he never removes his Expressive Mask aside), Christy Karacas teased fans with the remark: "Who says he's even human?"

 - In Pac-Man and the Ghostly Adventures, most of the cast consists of either spheroid Pac-Man-like characters (called "Pac-Worlders") or ghosts.
 Ghoulasha the witch, however, looks like a regular human witch.

-- The federation in Teenage Mutant Ninja Turtles (2003) has fairly human looking members such as General Blanque and Lonae but the fact earth is low technology backwater and not even aware of the Federation is actually a plot point.
+- The Federation in Teenage Mutant Ninja Turtles 2003 has fairly human looking members such as General Blanque and Lonae, but the fact Earth is a low technology backwater and not even aware of the Federation is actually a plot point.
 Maybe the aliens who experimented on Agent Bishop decided to clone up a race of humans from his DNA.